r4victor/tenthousandmeters/content/blog/python_bts_10.md

 An array index specifies a position in the array.
 In the hash table terminology an individual array position is called a **bucket**.
 The function that maps keys to buckets is called a **hash function**.
 We now show one simple way to construct it.

-To hash integer keys, we use the hash function of the form `h(key) = key % number_of_buckets`.
+To hash integer keys, we use a hash function of the form `h(key) = key % number_of_buckets`.
 It gives the values in the range `[0, number_of_buckets - 1]`.
 And this is exactly what we need!
 To hash other data types we first convert them to integers.
 For example, we can convert a string to an integer if we interpret the characters of the string as digits in a certain base.
 Then the integer value of the string of length $n$ can be calculated as follows:

 $$str\_to\_int(s) = s[0] \times base ^{n-1} + s[1] \times base ^{n-2} + \cdots + s[n-1]$$

 where $base$ is the size of the alphabet.

 With this approach, different keys can map to the same bucket.
 In fact, if the number of possible keys is larger than the number of buckets, then some key will always map to the same bucket no matter what hash function we choose.
 So, we have to find a way to handle hash collisions.
 One popular method to do that is called **chaining**.
 The idea of chaining is to associate an additional data structure with each bucket and to store all the items that hash to the same bucket in that data structure.
-Linked lists are typically used for chaining.
-The following picture summarizes what a hash table with chaining looks like:
+The following picture shows a hash table that uses linked lists for chaining:

 <br>